2.4 Applying for redress with serious criminal convictions

 Summary

-For the purposes of the Scheme, a person has a 'serious criminal conviction' when they have been sentenced to imprisonment for a period of 5 years or longer for an offence in Australia or another country.
+For the purposes of the National Redress Scheme, a person has a 'serious criminal conviction' when they have been sentenced to imprisonment for 5 years or more for a single offence in Australia or another country.

 Special assessment process

-The Operator will start the special assessment process to determine that providing redress to a person with a serious criminal conviction would not negatively affect public confidence in the Scheme.
+The special assessment process helps the Operator to decide if providing redress to a person with a serious criminal conviction will negatively affect public confidence in the Scheme.
 This process involves the Operator:

-- asking the person applying for redress for further information, and
+- asking the person applying for redress for further information

-- asking for written advice from the Attorneys-General (or specified advisor) of the jurisdiction where the abuse occurred and where the person was sentenced.
+- asking for written advice from the specified advisor in the jurisdiction where the abuse of the person occurred, and

-The Operator's will write to each relevant Attorneys-General (or specified advisors):
+The Operator's will write to each relevant specified advisor:

 - asking for advice about whether the Operator should make a determination, and

-- including enough information about the person applying that would allow the relevant Attorneys-General to provide their advice.
+- including enough information about the person applying that would allow the relevant specified advisor to provide their advice.

-The Attorney-General (or their specified advisor) is provided a period of at least 28 days from the date of the Operator's letter to provide the advice.
+The specified advisor is provided a period of at least 28 days from the date of the Operator's letter to provide the advice.

 Making a determination on entitlement

-When the Operator receives the advice from the Attorneys-General (or specified advisors), the Operator will make a determination that considers:
+When the Operator receives the advice from the specified advisor/s, the Operator will make a determination that considers:

-- any advice given by the Attorneys-General or specified advisor
+- any advice given by the specified advisor/s

 - the nature of the offence the person was convicted of